mulesoft-consulting/ASMonAzureRedHatOpenShift/README.md

 ## Introduction

+Official **OpenShift** support has been added to **Anypoint Service Mesh v1.2**!

 This cookbook will walk you through the process of installing **Anypoint Service Mesh** on **Microsoft Azure Red Hat OpenShift**.
 You will deploy a demo application and secure using Anypoint Service Mesh.

-***Note that ASM is not officially supported on OpenShift yet.
-This is for internal testing & knowledge sharing ONLY for now.***

 ***To log issues***, click here to go to the [github](https://github.com/mulesoft-consulting/ASMonAzureRedHatOpenShift/issues) repository issue submission form.